 Remote work is on the rise.
 Are you ready?

-Believe it or not, remote work has grown by 140% since 2005, nearly 10x faster than the rest of the workforce.
+Even before COVID, remote work had grown by 140% since 2005, nearly 10x faster than the rest of the workforce.
 In fact, over 4.3 million employees (3.2% of the workforce) now work from home at least half the time according to Global Workplace Analytics.

 With the rapid rise in cost of living in many cities, combined with new technologies making remote work easier, you can expect this trend to continue to grow for years to come.